Saasassin/qronos/backend/python/README.md

 bazel run //backend/python:main
 ```

 This will start the server on [http://localhost:8080](http://localhost:8080).
+A SQLite database will automatically be created in `backend/python` called `database.db`.

 For the swagger docs, visit [http://localhost:8080/docs](http://localhost:8080/docs).